Untitled

 40% - Portfolio: The portfolio consists of revised fiction and creative nonfiction with post-writes as well as a reflective essay.

-30% - Discussion forums, attendance and participation: Regular attendance and participation are essential components of a student's success in college and are completion requirements for courses at CCV.As this is an online course, you receive credit for attendance by entering the course site and doing classwork.
+30% - Discussion forums, attendance and participation: Regular attendance and participation are essential components of a student's success in college and are completion requirements for courses at CCV.Participation in online discussions is mandatory.
+Late, missing, and incomplete postings will negatively impact your final grade

 Grading Criteria